Positive feedback in coordination games: stochastic evolutionary dynamics and the logit choice rule: Introduction

-As a result, there has been a growing interest in determining the optimal evolutionary paths from one convention to another under the logit choice rule.
-Among others, two notable studies address these questions (see also cited references in footnote 1). \citet{HandN2016} study two population coordination evolutionary models with zero off-diagonal payoffs and an arbitrary number of strategies, for both finite and infinite populations. \citet{SS2014} study one population coordination evolutionary model with three strategies under an infinite population limit.
-More extensive discussion of these papers follows later.
-Though both these studies provide useful characterizations, their results are limited to specific classes of games (either three strategy games or games with zero off-diagonal payoffs) and a specific kind of model (one population or two population models).
-For example, the interesting question of how to analyze the evolutionary bargaining model of the Nash demand game \citep{Nash53} under the logit choice rule remains unanswered (see Section \ref{sec:application}).
+Because of the complexity of the logit choice rule, there has been, so far, no general way to analyze the optimal evolutionary paths from one convention to another.
+As a concrete example, it is unknown which kind of contract conventions will emerge and persist when agents play the evolutionary version of the familiar Nash bargaining game \citep{Nash53} under the logit rules(see Section \ref{sec:application}).
+The goal of this paper is to fill in this gap in the literature for general classes of games.
+Two recent studies address similar questions. \citet{HandN2016} study two-population coordination evolutionary models with \emph{zero off-diagonal payoffs} and an arbitrary number of strategies, for both finite and infinite populations. \citet{SS2014} study a one-population coordination evolutionary model with \emph{three strategies} in the infinite population limit.
+These two papers are discussed in more detail in Section \ref{sec:lit} but we note here that their results are limited to specific classes of games (either games with zero off-diagonal payoffs or games with three strategies).